NBA DFS picks, Friday lineup advice from daily Fantasy professional who's won $2 million

-NBA DFS: DraftKings, FanDuel daily Fantasy basketball picks for Friday, October 24 include Andrew Wiggins
+NBA DFS: DraftKings, FanDuel daily Fantasy basketball picks for Friday, October 31 include Pascal Siakam

-With three days of action under its belt, the NBA will serve up a 12-game slate on Friday, with the action tipping at 6:30 p.m.
+The NBA will serve up an eight-game 2025 NBA Cup schedule on Friday, with the action tipping at 7 p.m.
 ET.
-A dozen games means the NBA DFS player pool is brimming with top options for daily Fantasy basketball lineups.
-From stars like Giannis Antetokounmpo, Jaylen Brown, Victor Wembanyama and Stephen Curry to the No. 1 overall pick in Cooper Flagg, you certainly have plenty of directions to go with NBA DFS picks.
+The slate also means the NBA DFS player pool is brimming with top options for daily Fantasy basketball lineups.
+From stars like Jaylen Brown, Trae Young, Jalen Brunson and Devin Booker, you certainly have plenty of directions to go with NBA DFS picks.
 Finding someone who can outperform his price tags on sites like FanDuel and DraftKings is key to that and to constructing a winning NBA DFS strategy.

-With forward De'Andre Hunter (knee) questionable, Cavaliers players like Larry Nance Jr. will have to step up their play.
-Others, like Donovan Mitchell, Evan Mobley, Sam Merrill and Dean Wade will also see plenty of opportunities.
+With guard Luka Doncic (knee, finger) questionable and small forward LeBron James (nerve issue) out, Lakers players like guard Austin Reaves and center Deandre Ayton will have to step up their play.
+Others, like Rui Hachimura, Dalton Knecht and Marcus Smart will also see plenty of opportunities.
 Before making any NBA DFS picks, be sure to check out the NBA DFS advice, player rankings, stacks, and top daily Fantasy basketball picks from SportsLine's Mike McClure.

 New users can also target the DraftKings promo code, which offers $300 in bonus bets if your initial $5 bet wins + 3 months of NBA League Pass: